Synthesis of Quantum Circuits with an Island Genetic Algorithm: Results

 \item \textbf{Toffoli Gate}

 The target unitary here is the one in Eq. \eqref{eq:Tof}, namely, the Toffoli gate, which is a controlled-CNOT gate.
-Figure \ref{fig:soluc_toff} shows the best circuit found after visually inspecting and eliminating the sequence of operations $T^{\dagger}H H T$, which is equivalent to the identity operator.
+Figure \ref{fig:soluc_toff} shows the best circuit found.
 The solution found has an error inferior to $1 \times 10^{-16}$ and was found in less than 1250 iterations.
 Figure \ref{fig:toffoliplot} shows the evolution curve during the corresponding optimization process.

 \item \textbf{Fredkin Gate}